Rapid Eye Movement Therapy (EMDR Therapy)

 How does EMDR therapy work?

-During eye movement reprocessing therapy, the client focus on external stimulus while thinking about the targeted memory.
+During eye movement reprocessing therapy, the client the client focuses on external stimuli while thinking about the targeted memory.
 Although empirical evidence supports the benefits of EMDR, research has not found the specific cause of why EMDR therapy works to change how your brain processes disturbing memories.
 One theory is that the repetitive sounds or images may help divert attention away from the emotions associated with PTSD.
 Adaptive Information Processing Theory (AIP) is one theory for how EMDR works.

 There are some principles EMDR borrows from, including prolonged exposure therapy, which is also used to treat PTSD.
 Other theories mention that EMDR therapy mimics the eye movements and brain functions involved during REM sleep, which helps to process and store memories and information effectively.